Second Derivative Calculator

 Step 2:

-Compute the first derivative f′(x), and use the power rule or any other differentiation rules that are applicable to find the first derivative.
+Compute the first derivative f′(x), and use the power rule or any other differentiation rules that are helpful.

 Step 3: